Tax and other useful facts

 |Income year||Superannuation contribution caps|

-Members are liable to pay excess contributions charge if the concessional contributions made by or for the member exceed their contributions cap for the year.
+Members are liable to pay excess contributions charges if the concessional contributions made by or for the member exceed their contributions cap for the year.
 The excess contributions are included in the member's income and taxed at marginal tax rates.

 Unused concessional cap carry forward